What entitlements are available and which ones might I be able to use?

 This will not affect your ability to claim Universal Credit.
 If you are taking up more than 15 hours childcare (or 30 hours if you are also using the universal entitlement), you can claim Universal Credit Childcare, which can support you with up to 85% of the cost of additional childcare you pay for outside your entitlement to 15 hours.
 Please see the Universal Credit childcare costs page for more information.

-Alternatively, there is a separate entitlement which means that parents of 2 year olds who are already receiving some additional forms of government support, such as Universal Credit or tax credits, can receive 15 hours of early education, including childcare.
+Alternatively, there is a separate entitlement which means that parents of 2-year-olds who are already receiving some additional forms of support, such as Universal Credit or tax credits, can receive 15 hours of early education.
 This is separate from the new entitlement for working parents.

 How often do I need to log into my childcare account?